Urban parks in Canada: Edmonton

 The Heritage Amphitheatre at William Hawrelak Park.
 The park forms part of the North Saskatchewan River valley parks system.

 In 2022, there was 6106 ha of parkland in Edmonton, comprising 8 per cent of the city's total area.
 About 42 per cent of the total parkland is made up of natural area, with 58 per cent of Edmonton's parkland being actively managed.

 In 2021, 2 per cent of the city's total parkland was considered environmentally significant.
 There is approximately 6 ha of municipal parkland for every 1,000 people living in Edmonton.
 In 2021, the city's capital park expenditure was over $61.9 million.

 There are over 875 parks located in Edmonton.
 There are 56 dog parks, 107 community gardens and urban farms, 426 playgrounds, and 41 public washrooms in Edmonton's parklands.
 Approximately 4600 ha of grassland is maintained by the city for sports and leisure.
 Several of these parks form a part of the North Saskatchewan River valley parks system, a 7284 ha park system that runs through Edmonton and the neighbouring municipalities of Devon and Fort Saskatchewan.
 In total, there are 20 parks contained in the park system, forming the largest expanse of urban parkland in Canada.

 Lethbridge

 In 2022, there was 2964 ha of parkland in Lethbridge, comprising 23 per cent of the city's total area.
 About 69 per cent of the total parkland is made up of natural area, with 31 per cent of Lethbridge's parkland being actively managed.
 There is approximately 30.1 ha of municipal parkland for every 1,000 people living in Lethbridge.
 In 2021, the city's capital park expenditure was over $2.2 million.

 There are over 130 parks in Lethbridge.
-There are 4 dog parks, 6 community gardens and urban farms, 124 playgrounds, and 16 public washrooms in Regina's parklands.
+There are 4 dog parks, 6 community gardens and urban farms, 124 playgrounds, and 16 public washrooms in Lethbridge's parklands.